Backpacking Peru is up there with one of my favorite adventures of all time, and that’s saying something!

 The best way to reach Huacachina Ica is by bus and yet again, the Peru Hop bus stops in Huacachina.

 For this particular trip, a bus from Lima to Huacachina departs daily, and the journey time is around 4 hours.

 Another popular route for reaching Huacachina Ica is from Arequipa.
 There are daily buses from Arequipa to Huacachina, and the journey time is around 14 hours, with several stops for lunch and toilet breaks.

 If you decide you want to book a Huacachina Tour as opposed to a self-guided trip, you can check out what itineraries are available on the Get Your Guide website.

 Get Your Guide has many different Huacachina Tours on offer which includes transport, sand boarding and buggies in the Huacachina sand dunes and even a boat tour to nearby islands in Paracas.

 THINGS TO DO IN HUACACHINA

-Depending on what time you arrive in Huacachina Ica, the first thing you’re going to want to do is head over to South America’s ONLY natural desert oasis which is just a short walk from anywhere inside the village.
+Depending on when you arrive in Huacachina Ica, the first thing you’ll want to do is head over to South America’s ONLY natural desert oasis which is just a short walk from anywhere inside the village.